aurora-is-near/doc.aurora.dev/docs/evm/rpc.md

 - For now, the `eth_estimateGas` method returns a fixed value (6,721,975, matching Truffle's default gas limit).

-- Ethereum is a proof-of-work (PoW) network, and NEAR is a proof-of-stake (PoS) network.
+- Ethereum is a proof-of-stake (PoS) network, and NEAR is a proof-of-stake (PoS) network.
   Therefore with Aurora all mining-related methods such as `eth_getWork`, `eth_submitHashrate`, and `eth_submitWork` are not supported and return an error code.
-  Additionally, PoW-related block metadata such as `nonce` and `difficulty` contain all zeroes.

 - The `eth_coinbase` method returns the EVM address of the Aurora Engine.
   For example, for the Aurora Engine deployment on the `aurora` account,